 2. Behavioral Signs of Visual Problems

 Behavioral changes are often the child’s way of coping with a vision issue.
-A child isn’t likely to tell you or a teacher that they are experiencing a vision problem as they may believe the way they see is the way everyone else sees.
-Watch out for any of the following behavioural signs that could indicate a vision problem and would prompt an eye exam:
+A child isn’t likely to tell you or a teacher that they are experiencing a vision problem, as they may believe the way they see is the way everyone else sees.
+Watch out for any of the following behavioral signs that could indicate a vision problem and would prompt an eye exam:

 - Squinting and headaches